Red Hoods, Dark Woods Part III: The Beast Within…

 'The Big Bad Wolf' by Graham Franciose

-Returning to Angela Carter’s ‘The Bloody Chamber’, we can see that Carter has utilised the figure of the werewolf to explore notions of unleashed sexuality and female empowerment.
-There are three takes on the tale of Red Riding Hood in Carter’s collection of short stories, and each one refigures the tale to reveal different aspects of ‘womanhood.’
-Carter consistently challenges the way in which women are represented as passive victims and as such, the women characters in her retellings aren’t rescued by woodsmen, but by themselves, their mothers and by other women.
-The stories deal with ideas and notions of the traditional, submissive roles women were forced to play in relationships, the uneven balance of power, the reclaiming of female sexuality (something denied and oppressed by patriarchal society), identity, coming of age and their eventual ‘corruption/liberation’ brought about by embracing their sexuality and attaining empowerment.
-These themes found their way into John Fawcett's lycanthropy-as-metaphor-for-female-adolescence movie, the Karen Walton penned Ginger Snaps (2000); surely the most significant and effective example of 'feminist horror' since Carrie.
+Returning to Angela Carter’s ‘The Bloody Chamber’, we can see that Carter has utilised the figure of the werewolf to explore notions of unleashed sexuality - particularly female sexuality - and empowerment.
+There are three takes on the tale of Red Riding Hood in Carter’s collection of short stories, and each one refigures the tale to reveal different aspects of womanhood.
+Carter consistently challenges the way in which women are represented as passive victims, and as such, the women characters in her retellings aren’t rescued by woodsmen, but by themselves, their mothers and by other women.
+The stories deal with ideas and notions of the traditional, submissive roles women were forced to play in patriarchal society, the uneven balance of power, the reclaiming of female sexuality (something denied and oppressed by patriarchal discourse), identity, coming of age and their eventual liberation brought about by embracing their sexuality and attaining agency and empowerment.
+These themes found their way into Ginger Snaps (2000), a film featuring lycanthropy as a metaphor for female adolescence, written by Karen Walton and directed by John Fawcett; surely one of the most significant and effective examples of 'feminist horror' alongside Carrie, The Craft and Jennifer's Body.
 In Ginger Snaps, Red Riding Hood is the wolf.

-Catherine Hardwicke’s sensibilities and preoccupation with younger characters attempting to find themselves, and her choice of cast, compliments and at times even seems filtered (albeit in a rather diluted way) through Carter’s own approach to Red Riding Hood as a tale of the empowerment of young women.
+Catherine Hardwicke’s sensibilities and preoccupation with younger characters attempting to find themselves, and her choice of cast, compliments and at times even seems filtered through Carter’s own approach to Red Riding Hood as a tale of the empowerment of young women.
 Red Riding Hood features a trinity of actresses renowned for their portrayals of strong, complex women in a myriad of unconventional roles and movies: Julie Christie, Virginia Madsen and Amanda Seyfried.

 'Red Riding Hood' by Fleury Francois Richard